 People I’ve known well over the past 50 years who’ve been consumed with this or that form of conspiracy theory end up allowing their minds – especially if they are smart! – to be sucked into the vortex of a wide-eyed fascination with unveiling the works of darkness.
 They inevitably grow dizzied and disoriented, attributing far more coordination and efficacy to wickedness than it is even capable, in purely ontological terms, of bringing about.

 The truly wicked will always be far more preoccupied with fighting among themselves than in mounting successful strategies against goodness.
 Evil will inevitably win some battles – led by a Judas, a Stalin, a Hitler or an al Bagdhadi – but it cannot even understand what final victory might mean or how it might look.
 Its eyes are averse to light.
 When, however, we attend steadfastly to the good and holy, rooted in Being in all its density and intensity, we mount the greatest defense possible.
-Faced with those whose acts are rooted in reality, the rootless antics of evil will finally disappear into the nothingness it courts.
+Faced with those whose acts are established in reality, the rootless antics of evil will finally vanish into the very nothingness they court.